 - Face muscle numbness or paralysis

-- Trouble swallowing, hearing, breathing, or with dentures
+- Trouble swallowing, chewing, moving jaw or tongue, hearing, breathing, speaking, or with dentures or loose teeth

 - Bleeding of the mouth or nose